Generalized discrete Markov spectra: Introduction and Main Results

-We further establish several important properties of the generalized discrete Markov spectra.
-The first concerns the relationship between the classical discrete Markov spectrum and the $(2,2,2)$-generalized discrete Markov spectrum.
-It was already known, by \cite{gyomatsu}, that classical Markov numbers and $(2,2,2)$-GM numbers are connected through a remarkable relation involving squaring and taking square roots.
-We now show that a similarly simple and elegant relation holds between their spectra. \begin{theorem}[Theorem \ref{thm:0-2-relation}] If $r\in \mathcal M_{0,0,0}$, then $3r\in \mathcal M_{2,2,2}$.
+The next results show that these generalized spectra have their own internal structure and are not simply formal shadows of the classical spectrum.
+The first result relates the classical discrete Markov spectrum to the $(2,2,2)$-generalized discrete Markov spectrum.
+It was shown in \cite{gyomatsu} that classical Markov numbers and $(2,2,2)$-GM numbers are connected through a remarkable relation involving squaring and taking square roots.
+We prove the corresponding relation at the spectral level. \begin{theorem}[Theorem \ref{thm:0-2-relation}] If $r\in \mathcal M_{0,0,0}$, then $3r\in \mathcal M_{2,2,2}$.
 Conversely, if $R\in \mathcal M_{2,2,2}$, then $\frac R3\in \mathcal M_{0,0,0}$. \end{theorem}

-Another important theorem of this paper is the characterization of generalized discrete Markov spectra in the transition interval.
-The elements of generalized discrete Markov spectra in the transition interval are characterized by the following theorem:
+We also determine exactly which generalized discrete Markov constants lie in the classical transition interval below Freiman's constant.

 \begin{theorem}[Theorem \ref{thm:freiman-interval}] Set

 Then we have